domschrei/theremin/README.md

 ```
 inside the application's root folder, which should let an executable called `theremin` appear.

 Now, with `brickd` still running, you can execute the application (`./theremin`) and play Theremin!
-(If the program doesn't launch but instead complains about a missing `libtinkerforge.so`, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/ ./theremin`.)
-The USB foot switch should be plug-and-play.
+(If the program doesn't launch but instead complains about a missing library, start the program with the command `LD_LIBRARY_PATH=tinkerforge/source/:/usr/local/lib/ ./theremin`) The USB foot switch should be plug-and-play.

 ## Using and tweaking